rust-lang/libs-team/README.md

 ## Quick facts

 - **Where to find us:** You can reach out to us on [Zulip](https://rust-lang.zulipchat.com).
 - **Calendar:** You can find Libs meetings on our [Google Calendar](https://calendar.google.com/calendar/embed?src=9kuu8evq4eh6uacm262k0phri8%40group.calendar.google.com).
+You can also subscribe to the [ICS](https://calendar.google.com/calendar/ical/9kuu8evq4eh6uacm262k0phri8%40group.calendar.google.com/public/basic.ics) to keep up to date.

 ## A broad picture